-14. DBC/DCC-i operates a clear system for responding to requests to restrict or object to the processing of information within 1 month, unless grounds for extension or refusal applies - All DBC/DCC-i staff are able to recognise a request for restriction or objection made verbally, by electronic means or in writing.
+14. Request to restrict or object request response procedures: DCC-i operates a clear system for responding to requests to restrict or object to the processing of information within 1 month, unless grounds for extension or refusal applies - All DCC-i staff are able to recognise a request for restriction or objection made verbally, by electronic means or in writing.

 The staff member receiving the request will record the request within 24 hours and report it to the Data Protection Officer within 3 working days.
 No further processing of the information will take place whilst the request is evaluated.